apacheignite/documentation/data-grid/persistent-store.md

   "title": "CacheStore"
 }
 [/block]
 `CacheStore` interface in Ignite is used to write and load data to and from the underlying data store.
-In addition to standard JCache loading and storing methods, it also introduces end-of-transaction demarcation and ability to bulk load a cache from the underlying data store.
+In addition to the standard JCache loading and storing methods, it also introduces end-of-transaction demarcation and the ability to bulk load a cache from the database.

 ## loadCache()
-`CacheStore.loadCache()` method allows for cache loading even without passing all the keys that need to be loaded.
+`CacheStore.loadCache()` method allows for cache loading without passing all the keys that need to be loaded.
 It is generally used for hot-loading the cache on startup, but can be also called at any point after the cache has been started.

 `IgniteCache.loadCache()` method will delegate to `CacheStore.loadCache()` method on every cluster member that is running the cache.
-To invoke loading only on the local cluster node, use `IgniteCache.localLoadCache()` method.
+To invoke loading only on the local cluster node, use the `IgniteCache.localLoadCache()` method.
 [block:callout]
 {
   "type": "info",